lorenzialessandro/health-care-planning/README.md

 # Health Care Planning
-This repo contains the code for the assignment of the *Automated Planning Theory and Practice* course (AY 2024-2025).
+This repository contains the implementation for the *Automated Planning Theory and Practice* course assignment (AY 2024-2025) at University of Trento.

 The objective of the assignment is to model and solve planning problems in a **healthcare scenario** using `PDDL` (Planning Domain Definition Language) and `HDDL` (Hierarchical Domain Definition Language), as well as to integrate a temporal planning model within a robotic framework leveraging the `PlanSys2` infrastructure in ROS2.